 The GPI 2019 report shows that almost 1 billion people live in areas with very high exposure to climate hazards, and 41 per cent or 400 million live in countries with low levels of peace.
 Most of these countries have weak coping and adaptation capabilities.
 It is predicted that climate change hazards would most likely increase unrest in these countries as they will see more displacement and loss of livelihood and homes.

 In Bangladesh, a delta country, increased rainfall has already seen thousands of Bangladeshis flee to urban areas abandoning their homes due to the encroachment of water on their farms and homes.
 Crowding and overpopulation in urban areas will overwhelm infrastructure, causing it to break down and cause more unrest.

 Climate change impacts will affect the peace levels of countries already vulnerable to it, with their coping and adaptation inadequate to face such hazards.
 Consequently, countries with high levels of peace also have high coping and mitigating capacities for climate change.

 It’s interesting to note that New Zealand is the 2nd most peaceful country according to the GPI 2019.
 The top spot belongs to Iceland.
 Portugal is in the 3rd spot, followed by Austria, Denmark, Canada, Singapore, Slovenia, and Japan in 10th place.

 This report treats vulnerability to climate change as a factor of peace in all countries.
-Vulnerable countries have insufficient mitigation and adaptation capabilities, and these countries also have low levels of peace.
+Vulnerable countries have insufficient mitigation and adaptation capabilities, and these countries also have low levels of stability.

 Climate change poses an additional threat to any country exposed to it.
 For a country or region fraught with many dangers and problems, climate change can aggravate things, affecting peace, the economy, and the political stability of any country.